-A new fall, a new Oogst/ Harvest.
-A collection of one-of-a-kind and spectacular Oogst classics inspired by everything that blooms, a fairytale, fabric patterns, a Japanese museum, an art movement from the 1920’s and much more.
-Discover more about the themes behind the Oogst designs through the years right here.
+Every 1,5 years we present a new theme in our Oogst collection.
+A series of one-of-a-kind and spectacular Oogst classics.
+Inspired by everything that blooms, a fairytale, fabric patterns, a Japanese museum, an art movement from the 1920’s and much more.
+Discover more about the themes behind the Oogst jewellery designs throughout the years right here.

 A series of colorful, fun and distinct unique pieces of jewelry inspired by our trip to Kyoto and Tokyo.
 We visited the most stunning temples in Kyoto.
 Gorgeous rock gardens, a huge bamboo forest, koi ponds, pagodas, torii, buddha’s and magnificently pruned trees & plants.
 In Tokyo we discovered phenomenal patterns and color contrasts in woodblock prints, Kamon, tenugui, calligraphy and kimonos.